-The Chief Executive Officer is appointed by the Chief Executive Officer of the Department for Innovation and Skills as the Employing Authority under Section 9(1)of the South Australian Film Corporation Act 1972.
+The Chief Executive Officer is appointed by the Chief Executive Officer of the Department for Innovation and Skills as the Employing Authority under Section 9(1) of the South Australian Film Corporation Act 1972.
 SAFC employees are appointed by the Chief Executive Officer SAFC under a sub-delegation provided by the Employing Authority under Section 9A(7) of the South Australian Film Corporation Act 1972.

-The Executive Team comprises the Chief Executive Officer, Head of Production and Development, Studio Manager, and Chief Operating Officer.
+The Executive Team comprises the Chief Executive Officer, Head of Production and Development, Head of Communications and Marketing, and Chief Operating Officer.